 2 days after the ex-dividend date is the Record Date.
 At 5pm on the Record Date a company closes its share register (list of shareholders) to confirm which shareholders are to receive the current dividend.
 In other words, ensuring the records are up to date with details of shareholders who qualified for a dividend on the ex-dividend date.

 The Date Payable is the date on which a company’s dividend is paid to shareholders; usually between 2 and 8 weeks after the ex-dividend date.
-Funds will be transferred to you via direct debit or a cheque will be sent on this date.
+Funds will be transferred to you via direct debit.
 If you’ve opted into a dividend reinvestment plan, you’ll receive new shares in lieu of payment around this date.

 Cum-Dividend vs Ex-Dividend